tomas-fryza/vhdl-course/labs/06-counter/README.md

    5. Compile the project and download the generated bitstream `counter/counter.runs/impl_1/top.bit` into the FPGA chip.

-   6. Test the functionality of the 4-bit counter by toggling the switch, pressing the button and observing the display and LEDs.
+   6. Test the functionality of the 4-bit counter by toggling the switch, pressing the button and observing the display.

       ![Nexys A7 board](images/nexys_a7_counter.jpg)